XRPLF/xrpl-dev-portal/content/use-cases/contribute-code-to-ripple-lib.md

 <!-- <span class="use-case-step-length">(1 hour)</span> -->
 ## [Set up and run a `rippled` server](manage-the-rippled-server.html)

 RippleAPI is an API for interacting with the XRP Ledger.
 The core peer-to-peer server that manages the XRP Ledger is `rippled`.
-Set up and run a `rippled` server to understand its developer experience and functionality.
+Optionally, you can set up and run a `rippled` server to understand its developer experience and functionality.
 Anyone can run their own `rippled` server that follows the network and keeps a complete copy of the XRP Ledger.

 <span class="use-case-step-num">{{n.next()}}</span>
 <!-- <span class="use-case-step-length">(1 hour)</span> -->
 ## [Get a Test Net XRP Ledger account](xrp-test-net-faucet.html)

-Use the XRP Ledger Test Net to get a test account.
-Connect your `rippled` server to the Test Net to make test calls and get to know the XRP Ledger.
+Use the XRP Test Net Faucet to get a test account on the XRP Test Network.
+If you set up a `rippled` server, you can connect it to the XRP Test Net to make test calls and get to know the XRP Ledger.

 <span class="use-case-step-num">{{n.next()}}</span>
 <!-- <span class="use-case-step-length">(1 hour)</span> -->
 ## [Set up your `ripple-lib` development environment](get-started-with-rippleapi-for-javascript.html#environment-setup)

-`ripple-lib` requires Node.js and a few dependencies that you can get using npm (Node Package Manager).
+`ripple-lib` requires Node.js and a few dependencies.
+We recommend using [Node.js v10 LTS](https://nodejs.org/en/) and [Yarn](https://yarnpkg.com/en/) dependency management.
 Also, be sure to create your own fork of the `ripple-lib` repository on GitHub so you can contribute pull requests to the official repo.

 <span class="use-case-step-num">{{n.next()}}</span>